Columns: Ensure component occupies available height

 Support data attribute boolean values

-attribute map now supports boolean values.
+The data attribute map now supports boolean values.
 This provides an improvement for the developer experience, no longer having to convert values to strings explicitly.

 EXAMPLE USAGE: